 The Quest is written by Dallas Snell, Joe Toler and Joel Ellis Rea.
 Special Apple Hi-Res/Double-Res version by Steven and Marsha Meuse.
-Atari and Commodore 64 versions by Jeffrey A. Jay.
+Atari and Commodore 64 version by Jeffrey A. Jay.
 IBM PC/PCjr version by David Shapiro.
+Macintosh version by Ed Loewenstein.
 The Quest is copyrighted 1983, 1984 by Penguin Software, Inc. All rights reserved.